 Sergei Rachmaninov’s Prelude in C-Sharp Minor Op.
 3, No. 2, is one of the composer’s most famous compositions.
 Part of a set of five piano pieces entitled Morceaux de fantaisie, …

 Piano Sonata No. 7 in B-Flat Major, Op.
 83 (1942) (occasionally called the “Stalingrad”) is the second of the three “War Sonatas” written by Sergei Prokofiev.
 The sonata was first performed on 18 January 1943 in Moscow by Sviatoslav Richter.

 Rachmaninoff’s Prelude No. 5 in G minor, was completed in 1901.
 It was included in his Opus 23 set of ten preludes, despite having been written two years earlier than the other nine.

 Happy Birthday to you !
 Happy Birthday to you !
 Happy Birthday to You – ou !
 HAP – PY – BIRTH – DAY TO YOU !
-Happy Birthday by …
+These musician mice …

 Kreisleriana, Op.
 16, is a composition in eight movements by Robert Schumann for solo piano, subtitled Phantasien für das Pianoforte.
 It was written in only four days in April 1838 and a revised version appeared in 1850.

 Happy Birthday to Martha Argerich who was born June 5, 1941, in Buenos Aires, Argentina.